promised-ai/lace/book/src/pcc.md

 # Probabilistic Cross Categorization

-Lace is built on PCC, which is a Bayesian probabilistic model.
-In terms of functionality and use, PCC sits somewhere between methods like Deep Learning and Random Forests, and Probabilistic programming languages.
-Like random forests, PCC automates model creation
+Lace is built on a Bayesian probabilistic model called *Probabilistic Cross-Categorization* (PCC).

+## What is Probabilistic Cross-Categorization

+## Differences between PCC and

 ### Input Data